Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 • Sensitive or reactive skin (too aggressive)

-• Rosacea or eczema-prone skin (triggers inflammation)
+• Rosacea or eczema-prone skin (may trigger flare-ups)

 • Daily use by any skin type (causes barrier damage)